Thulasithang/Hotel-MIS/README.md

 # Hotel-MIS
-This is a Management System for a Hotel and a Restaurant.
+This is a Management Information System for a Hotel and a Restaurant.